 As an important feature of Twitter, hashtags are widely used to annotate social updates as indications of relevant topics and intended audience.
 Therefore, the first two steps in the workflow try to find a set of political hashtags that can be used to identify politically related tweets from all those collected during the selected six-week time window.
 In Step (1), two of the most popular political hashtags, #p2 ("Progressives 2.0") and #tcot ("Top Conservatives on Twitter") are manually selected as seed hashtags.
-Step (2) tries to extend this initial set with other related hashtag and others that have co-occurred with it in at least one tweet.
+Step (2) tries to extend this initial set with other related hashtags by calculating the Jaccard coefficient between a seed hashtag and others that have co-occurred with it in at least one tweet.
 For a set of tweets S containing a seed hashtag, and another set T containing a different hashtag, the Jaccard coefficient between S and T is defined as: